-14. Sweden expressed concern for women, the Rohingya ethnic group, and the healthcare within the country.
+14. Sweden expressed concern about issues relating to women, the Rohingya ethnic group, and health care within the country.

-15. Switzerland expressed concern about allegations of human rights violations and non-ratification of many international human rights instruments.
+15. Switzerland expressed concern about allegations of human rights violations and about the non-ratification of many international human rights instruments.

-16. Thailand commended the progress made since the first UPR, in particular, through constitutional and legislative reforms.
+16. Thailand commended the progress made since the first universal periodic review, in particular through constitutional and legislative reforms.

-17. Timor-Leste encouraged Myanmar to redouble its efforts in preventing the escalation of ethnic-based conflict in the future.
+17. Timor-Leste encouraged Myanmar to redouble its efforts to prevent the escalation of ethnic-based conflict.

-18. Turkey was seriously concerned about the deprivation of the Rohingyas of their right to vote in the upcoming election.
+18. Turkey expressed serious concern that Rohingya would be deprived of their right to vote in the upcoming election.

-19. Ukraine commended the signing of the Nationwide Ceasefire Agreement and noted holding free and fair elections this year as the next critical step.
+19. Ukraine commended the signing of the nationwide ceasefire agreement and noted that holding free and fair elections in 2015 was the next critical step.

-20. The United Kingdom of Great Britain and Northern Ireland expressed concern about the mistreatment of the Rohingya, inter-communal tensions, and resolving conflict through an inclusive political dialogue.
+20. The United Kingdom expressed concern about, inter alia, mistreatment of Rohingya and inter-communal tensions.

-21. The United States of America remained troubled by forced labour, inter-communal tensions, and government actions rendering the Rohingya stateless and restrictions of some fundamental freedoms, and encouraged government engagement of all relevant stakeholders in pursuing peace.
+21. The United States remained troubled by forced labour and intercommunal tensions in Myanmar, government actions rendering the Rohingya stateless and restrictions on some fundamental freedoms, and encouraged the Government to engage with all relevant stakeholders in pursuing peace.

-22. Uruguay expressed concern at reports on new laws that discriminated women and religious minorities.
+22. Uruguay expressed concern at reports on new laws that discriminated against women and religious minorities.

-23. Belarus noted with satisfaction political, social, economic, and administrative reforms and the establishment of a national human rights institution.
+23. Belarus noted with satisfaction political, social, economic and administrative reforms and the establishment of a national human rights institution.